As hurricane season approaches, it's crucial to ensure the safety of your property, including your…

-With hurricane season upon us, we have received many questions from customers who are inquiring about protecting their heat pump pool heater in case of a hurricane.
+With hurricane season upon us, we have received many questions from customers about protecting their heat pump from the storm.
 Our systems do not require specific preparation for such weather systems.
-However, there are certain steps that can be taken to help protect your pool equipment, including your heater, should your area be subject to a hurricane or tropical storm.
-We will go over some of those in this article.
+However, there are steps that can help protect your pool equipment, including your heater, in case of a storm.
+We will go over some pool preparation steps in this article.

 - Turn off the electrical power to ALL pool equipment at the circuit breaker.

-- To prevent water damage to your pump motor, cover the motor in plastic bag or any waterproof material you may have available.
+- To prevent water damage to your pump motor, cover it in plastic bag or any waterproof material you have available.
 Also check that it is properly secured.

 - A pool can float out of the ground when the ground around it becomes over-saturated.
 To prevent this from happening, DO NOT drain any water from your pool.
 The weight of the water in the pool will help hold it in place.

-- Prune dying or weak branches around your pool equipment to eliminate/minimize debris and damage to your pool equipment and the pools finish.
+- Prune dying or weak branches around your pool equipment to minimize debris and damage to your pool and equipment.

-After you have been given clearance to return to your home, or the storm has passed, you should manually clear out any large debris.
+After receiving clearance to return to your home, or the storm has passed, manually clear out any large debris.
 Follow these next steps to ensure the area is safe.

-Before turning on the power to the equipment, uncover the pump motor make sure to check for any downed power lines, make sure all electrical equipment and lines are clear, dry and safe the following items in and around your heater should be thoroughly inspected before start up:
+First, check for any downed power lines and ensure all electrical equipment and lines are clear, dry, and safe.
+Before turning on the power to the equipment, uncover the pump motor.
+The following items in and around your heater should be thoroughly inspected before starting up:

-- Inspect the fan grille and fan assembly to insure debris has not entered into the heater.
-Branches, twigs, sticks, and leaves caught up in the fan grille assembly should be removed.
-Should you note damage to the fan grille assembly do not restore power to the heat pump.
+- Inspect the fan grille and fan assembly to ensure debris has not entered the heater.
+Remove branches, twigs, sticks, and leaves caught in the fan grille assembly.
+If there is damage to the fan grille assembly, do not restore power to the heat pump.
 Wait to turn on your heat pump after an inspection by a qualified technician and repairs have been made.

 - Inspect all plumbing and electrical connections for physical damage.

-- Inspect for evidence of high water levels that have since receded.
-Should any indications of high water levels be noted, power to your entire swimming pool system should not be restored until after an inspection by a qualified technician to determine if damage to electrical components has occurred.
+- Inspect for evidence of high-water levels that have since receded.
+Do not restore power to your pool system if there is any indication of high-water levels.
+Wait until a qualified technician inspects it to determine if damage to electrical components has occurred.

-If during your examination or after you power your system, you notice any error codes in your heat pump pool heater or other swimming pool equipment please refer to your products operation manual for information on what to check for before calling for technical support.
-If you have any doubts regarding the electrical system, you should consider calling a pool professional to make sure that it is safe to re-start your system.
+- If you notice any error codes on your pool heater or other pool equipment, refer to your products operation manual.
+This will help determine what to check for before calling technical support.
+If you have any doubts regarding the electrical system, call a pool professional.
+They can confirm that it is safe to re-start your system.

-Once your system is back up and running, it is time to turn your attention to the water chemistry in your pool water, because of all of the rain water you might have to re-balance the chemicals.
+Once your system is back up and running, it is time to turn your attention to the water chemistry in your pool water, due to all of the rainwater, you might need to re-balance the chemicals.

-Utilizing the chart below, you will be able to determine your pool water balance, water is properly balanced if the SI (Saturation Index) is 0 ± 0.3., If SI is greater than 0.3, scaling and staining will occur.
-If SI is less than -0.3, then the water could be corrosive to metallic fixtures and aggressive in some plaster surfaces and vinyl liners.
+Utilizing the chart below, you will be able to determine your pool water balance.
+Water is properly balanced if the SI (Saturation Index) is 0 ± 0.3.
+If SI is greater than 0.3, scaling and staining will occur.
+If SI is less than -0.3, then the water could be corrosive to metallic fixtures and aggressive on some plaster surfaces and vinyl liners.

 To read more on the proper levels of chemicals in a swimming pool please click here.